gohugoio/hugo/content/tools/syntax-highlighting.md

 toc: true
 ---

-Hugo provides the ability for you to highlight source code in _two different ways_&mdash;either pre-processed server side from your content or to defer the processing to the client side, using a JavaScript library.
+Hugo can highlight source code in _two different ways_&mdash;either pre-processed server side from your content or to defer the processing to the client side, using a JavaScript library.

 ## Server-side